bic4907/WebRTC-Broadcast-Recording/README.md

 - [gorilla/websocket](https://github.com/gorilla/websocket)

 Those are most useful materials for you understanding webrtc sigaling paradism.
-Keep in your mind that websocket communication is one of lots of signaling methods.
+Keep in your mind that websocket communication is just one of lots of signaling methods.